Keeping Children Safe

 Our Designated Lead for Safeguarding Children (DSL) is Mr Phillips.
-He is supported by two Deputy Designated Safeguarding Leads; Mrs Poole who is our Deputy Headteacher and Mrs Sheard who is our Family Support worker.
-In addition, we have a Nominates Safeguarding Governor, who ensures school policies and practice are robustly implemented, this is Mrs Walton.
+He is supported by two Deputy Designated Safeguarding Leads; Mrs Poole who is our Deputy Headteacher and Mrs Sheard who is our Pupil & Parent Support Manager.
+In addition, we have a Nominated Safeguarding Governor, who ensures school policies and practice are robustly implemented, this is Mrs Walton.

-- Make sure all staff are aware how to raise safeguarding concerns
+- Make sure all staff are aware how to raise safeguarding concern

 - Ensure all staff understand the symptoms of child abuse and neglect

 - Refer any concerns to social care

 - Monitor children who are the subject of child protection plans

 - Maintain accurate and secure child protection records